dentarg/auth0-blog/_posts/2018-05-10-authentication-and-authorization-with-shiny-server-pro-and-auth0.markdown

 ## Step 3: Setting up an Auth0 Account for shiny-auth0-plus

-Since authentication will be handled by Auth0, a free Auth0 account is required to work with shiny-auth0-plus.
+Since authentication will be handled by Auth0, a free Auth0 account is required to work with [shiny-auth0-plus](https://github.com/auth0/shiny-auth0-plus).
 Don't panic, it's as simple as signing-up and setting a few knobs here and there.
 Let's take a look.

-First, head over to https://auth0.com and signup.
+First, <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">head over to Auth0's signup page</a>.
 Follow the steps to fill in your details.
 For simple use cases, a free account is more than enough.
 With a free account you get up to 7000 regular users.
 If you need more than that, check our pricing page.

+Signup to Auth0</a>

-After you have completed the signup process, access the [Auth0 Dashboard](https://manage.auth0.com) and create a new application for our shiny-auth0-plus app.
-This application will let you setup how your users will log-in through shiny-auth0-plus.
+After you have completed the signup process, access the [Auth0 Dashboard](https://manage.auth0.com) and create a new application for our `shiny-auth0-plus` app.
+This application will let you setup how your users will log-in through the proxy.
 You have several options you must consider: will you use a standard username/password database?
 Or will you allow social logins (through Facebook or Google, for example)?
 It is up to you to decide what fits best your use case.

 To create an application go to `Applications` on the sidebar and then `Create Application` on the top right of the screen.
 Pick a name and then select the type of client.
 Select `Regular Web Applications`.
 Ignore the quickstart that is presented after that and go straight to `Settings`.

 ![Auth0 Application Settings](https://cdn.auth0.com/blog/shiny-server-2/settings.png)

 Take note of the `Client ID`, `Domain` and the `Client Secret`.
-You will need these later to setup shiny-auth0-plus.
+You will need these later to setup [shiny-auth0-plus](https://github.com/auth0/shiny-auth0-plus).
 Another important setting is the `Allowed Callback URLs` setting visible below.
 This is the URL the user will be redirected to after a successful authentication attempt.
 It is formed by the domain of your public server plus the `callback` path.
 For instance: `https://shiny.yourhost.com/callback`.

 ## Step 4: Setting up shiny-auth0-plus for Shiny Server Authentication

 In this step we'll configure a proxy that sits between nginx and the Shiny Server, which will authenticate with Auth0.

-First, clone the latest version of shiny-auth0-plus to the system that will run the authentication proxy.
+First, clone the latest version of `shiny-auth0-plus` to the system that will run the authentication proxy.

 ```bash
 git clone https://github.com/auth0/shiny-auth0-plus.git
 ```

 Make sure you have an up-to-date [Node.js](https://nodejs.org/) installation.
 If in doubt, consult with your system administrator.
-Now install all required dependencies for shiny-auth0-plus:
+Now install all required dependencies for `shiny-auth0-plus`:

 ```sh
 cd shiny-auth0-plus
 npm install
 ```

-If everything went well, all dependencies for running shiny-auth0-plus are now locally installed.
+If everything went well, all dependencies for running `shiny-auth0-plus` are now locally installed.
 Now, we will setup shiny-auth0-plus.
-Create a new file named `.env` inside the shiny-auth0-plus directory with the following content, adjusted with the variables you wrote down.
+Create a new file named `.env` inside the `shiny-auth0-plus` directory with the following content, adjusted with the variables you wrote down.

 ```sh
 AUTH0_CLIENT_SECRET=myCoolSecret